localstack/python-proxy/README.rst

-> [!NOTE]
-> This repository was a fork of qwj/python-proxy to add python3.11 support for LocalStack (localstack/localstack).
+Warning: This repository was a fork of qwj/python-proxy to add python3.11 support for LocalStack (localstack/localstack).
 It has since been removed as dependency, and this repository is archived.

 python-proxy